-ASU 2016-02, "Leases (Topic 842)."
-ASU 2016-02 requires that lessees and lessors recognize assets and liabilities on the balance sheet and disclose key information about leasing arrangements.
+Accounting Standards Update ("ASU") 2016-02 requires that lessees and lessors recognize lease assets and lease liabilities on the balance sheet and disclose key information about leasing arrangements.
 ASU 2016-02 was effective for the Company on January 1, 2019.
-ASU 2016-02 provides for a modified retrospective transition approach requiring lessees to recognize leases on the balance sheet at the beginning of either the earliest period presented or as of the beginning of the period of adoption with the option to elect certain practical expedients.
-The Company will elect to apply ASU 2016-02 as of the beginning of the period of adoption (January 1, 2019) and will not restate comparative periods.
-The Company is also expected to elect certain practical expedients provided under ASU 2016-02 and will not reassess: (i) whether any expired or existing contracts are or contain leases, (ii) the lease classification for any expired or existing leases, and (iii) initial and direct costs of any existing leases.
-The Company does not expect to apply the recognition requirements of ASU 2016-02 to any short-term leases (as defined by the accounting guidance).
-The Company has completed the evaluation of lease obligations as defined by ASU 2016-02 and due to the small number of lease agreements, the effect of adopting ASU 2016-02 was not significant, an approximate \$2 million increase in assets and liabilities with no material impact to the statement of income compared to the current lease accounting model.
+ASU 2016-02 provides for a modified retrospective transition approach requiring lessees to recognize and measure leases on the balance sheet at the beginning of either the earliest period presented or as of the beginning of the period of adoption with the option to elect certain practical expedients.
+The Company elected to apply the modified retrospective transition approach as of the beginning of the period of adoption and has not restated comparative periods.
+The Company also adopted the package of practical expedients provided under ASU 2016-02, which provided for the Company not to reassess: (i) whether any expired or existing contracts are or contain leases, (ii) the lease classification for any expired or existing leases, and (iii) initial and direct costs of any existing leases.
+The Company elected not to apply the recognition requirements of ASU 2016-02 to any short-term leases (as defined by the accounting guidance).